-Deep-Insight works with clients spanning all industries.
-From experience we know it’s tougher to deliver services consistently well in some industries than it is in others.
+Deep-Insight works with clients across all industries.
+From experience we know it’s tougher to deliver services consistently well in some industries than in others.

 One particularly tough industry is Outsourcing.
 Outsourcing services include IT, payroll, finance, manufacturing, call centres, washroom services and so on.
 In fact, there are very few functions and processes that have not been outsourced.
 This phenomenon is not just confined to the private sector.
 Some of the biggest outsourcing deals involve the provision of services to local, regional and central government clients.

-Over the past two decades, outsourcing has become commonplace as companies have focused on their core areas of expertise and hived off other functions to specialist firms.
-The theory is simple: focus on your own core competences and leave the rest to firms that can run those activities better, faster, cheaper than they can.
-Unfortunately, many of these arrangements fail to deliver the expected benefits and many service providers get badly burnt when large contracts that they have bid for, and won, spiral out of control.
+Over the past two decades, outsourcing has become commonplace.
+Companies have focused on core areas of expertise and hived off the remaining functions to specialist firms.
+The theory is simple: focus on your core competences and leave the rest to firms that can run those activities better, faster and cheaper.
+Unfortunately, many of these arrangements fail to deliver the expected benefits.
+Many service providers get badly burnt when large outsourcing contracts spiral out of control.

 I spend a lot of my time with leadership teams helping them understand what their major corporate (and government) clients think of them.
 When I present their customers’ feedback – in the format of Customer Relationship Quality (CRQ) and Net Promoter Scores (NPS) – one of the most common questions I get asked is “Are those scores typical in our industry?”

-Put it another way: they want to know what a ‘good’ CRQ or NPS score is for their industry.
+Put it another way.
+Clients want to know what a ‘good’ CRQ or NPS score is for their industry.

 Some industries are different

 Many executives tell me that their industry is different.
-My stock response is that the nature of a business relationship is the same regardless of what industry you operate in.
-There should be little difference in CRQ or NPS scores across industries as the fundamentals of a business relationship are the same.
+My standard response is that the nature of a business relationship is the same regardless of industry.
+There should be little difference in CRQ or NPS scores across industries.
+The fundamentals of business relationships are the same.